ruturajnene/rapidminer-python-package/rapidminer/README.md

 # rapidminer Module

-This module provides the AutoModelClient and RapidMinerClient submodules.
+This module provides the RapidMinerClient and AutoModelClient submodules.

-## AutoModelClient Module (Beta Version)

-This module connects to the RapidMiner AutoModel and builds predictive models(Logistic Regression, Decision trees, Naive Bayes, Generalized Linear Models) based on the data passed to the autoModel function.

 ## RapidMinerClient Module